puppetlabs-toy-chest/puppetlabs-ruby/README.md

 This module manages Ruby and Rubygems.

 # Compatibility
-Puppet v3 with Ruby 1.9.x, 2.1.x on the following platforms.
+Puppet v3 with Ruby 1.9.3 and 2.1.8 on the following platforms.

+  * Debian 6
+  * Debian 7
   * EL 5
   * EL 6
   * EL 7
+  * FreeBSD 10
   * SLES 11 SP1